Srijan221/BasketBall_Detection-Tracking/Training Models/SSD_object_detector/Readme.md

-# Custom Object Detector for YOLO Images using Tensorflow
+# Custom MobileNetSSD Object Detector with YOLO Labels using Tensorflow
 Here, we will train SSD-MobileNet-V2 model for Basketball detection.
 We are going to use tensorflow-gpu 2.2 for this.
 I am using python version 3.8.10.

 <h2> Data Gathering </h2>